ODBC on Linux and UNIX platforms

 Testing DSN connections

-Once you have installed your ODBC driver and defined an ODBC data source you can test connection to it via unixODBC's isql utility.
-The format of isql's command line for testing connection is:
+Once you've installed your ODBC driver and defined an ODBC data source, you can test the connection to it by using unixODBC's isql utility.
+For example:

-You should use the -v option because this causes isql to output any ODBC diagnostics if the connection fails.
-The db_username and db_password are optional but you must supply them if your ODBC driver requires a database username and password to login to the DBMS.
+You should use the -v option because this causes isql to output any ODBC diagnostics if the connection fails. db_user_name and db_password are optional, but you must supply them if your ODBC driver requires a database user name and password to log into the DBMS.

 +---------------------------------------+